HIV/AIDS in New Zealand: 1990s

-Between 1992 - 2001, the Hero Parade took place in Auckland, New Zealand, an annual gay and lesbian parade in Auckland, which was part of the Hero Festival.
+Between 1992 and 2001, the Hero Parade took place in Auckland, New Zealand, an annual gay and lesbian parade in Auckland, which was part of the Hero Festival.
 According to its original organisers, the Hero Parade was intended to foster a sense of community amongst LGBTQ people, and acknowledge those who were fighting HIV/AIDS.

 In 1992, Mika X performed "Lava Lover" a powerful performance at the Hero Party in Princes Wharf in Auckland.
 The performance was themed surrounding gay rights as well as dedicating to people who died of AIDS.
 His backdrop was Keith Haring-inspired art with yellow squares with symbols of condoms and safe sex messaging.
 Mika who has had many friends and partners who has died from AIDS related deaths, has raised money throughout the 1980s and 1990s for HIV and AIDS initiatives.

 In 1993, the Human Rights Act 1993 passed making it illegal to discriminate on the basis of the presence in the body of organisms capable of causing illness (a reference to HIV).

 In 1996, University of Otago created AIDS Epidemiology Group or AEG to do surveillance on HIV, AIDS and AIDS related deaths.

 In 1999, the first Big Gay Out event was held in Auckland, marking the beginning of what would become one of New Zealand's most prominent annual celebrations of the rainbow community.
 Organised by the New Zealand AIDS Foundation which is now known as the Burnett Foundation, the event was created to promote visibility, celebrate diversity, and raise awareness of HIV and STI prevention.
 Over the years, Big Gay Out became a key platform for public health campaigns targeting the LGBTQ+ community.
 These included initiatives such as Get it On!, Love Your Condom (LYC), and Ending HIV, all aimed at reducing stigma, encouraging condom use, and increasing HIV testing rates.
 The event combines entertainment, political engagement, and health promotion, and continues to draw thousands of attendees each year.